GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/CodeRules.rst

 Unit Tests
 ^^^^^^^^^^

-**Always provide unit tests** to ensure code behaves according to expectations.
+**Always provide unit tests** to ensure every function behaves according to expectations.
 Unit testing is not about testing every single line of code (an unrealistic goal), but about *verifying assumptions and preventing regressions*.
-Don't assume your code works as intended—prove it with tests.
+Do not assume that your code will always work as intended — protect it with unit tests.

 - Focus on **critical logic** (core functionality and algorithms), **edge cases** (extreme, erroneous, empty values).
 - **Use GoogleTest framework**.
 - In GEOS, the goal of unit test is never to take position on the validity of physical results (this is the point of integrated-tests).